hiromoo/aisp_protocol/README_en.md

 We welcome feedback and contributions.

 ## 🤖 Using AISP with AI Chat Interfaces

-AISP is designed as an intermediate language (IL) that enables structured communication between human intentions and AI-driven application generation.
+AISP is designed as an intermediate language (IL) for structured communication between human intent and AI-driven application generation.
-It allows users to describe UI structure, state, behavior, and styles using a JSON-based semantic format.

 ### How to Use with Chat-Based AI (e.g., ChatGPT)